UniversityOfPlymouth-Electronics/Embedded-Systems/level6/threads1.md

 Let’s now look at an example to illustrate this:

+**ATTENTION - the following task does not work with the ARMC6 Compiler - I am looking into updating it**

 | TASK-376 | SPINLOCKS |
 | --- | --- |
 | 1. | Open the project Task-376 and make it your active program |